AnhNH198/internship-2020/AnhNH/Kubernetes_Concepts/Best_practice_for_developing_app/2pod_lifecycle.md

 wasn’t even aware of that.
 ```
 ### 4.3 USING A PRE-STOP HOOK BECAUSE YOUR APP DOESN'T RECEIVE THE "SIGTERM" SIGNAL
-Many developers make the mistake of defining a pre-stop hook solely to send a SIGTERM
-signal to their apps in the pre-stop hook.
-They do this because they don’t see their appli-
-cation receive the SIGTERM signal sent by the Kubelet.
-The reason why the signal isn’t
+Many developers make the mistake of defining a pre-stop hook solely to send a SIGTERM signal to their apps in the pre-stop hook.
+They do this because they don’t see their application receive the SIGTERM signal sent by the Kubelet.

-received by the application isn’t because Kubernetes isn’t sending it, but because the sig-
-nal isn’t being passed to the app process inside the container itself.
-If your container
-image is configured to run a shell, which in turn runs the app process, the signal may be
-eaten up by the shell itself, instead of being passed down to the child process.
+The reason why the signal isn’t received by the application isn’t because Kubernetes isn’t sending it, but because the **signal isn’t being passed to the app process inside the container itself**.
+If your container image is configured to run a shell, which in turn runs the app process, the **signal may be eaten up by the shell itself**, instead of being passed down to the child process.
-In such cases, instead of adding a pre-stop hook to send the signal directly to your
-app, the proper fix is to make sure the shell passes the signal to the app.
-This can be
+In such cases, instead of adding a pre-stop hook to send the signal directly to your app, the **proper fix is to make sure the shell passes the signal to the app**.

-achieved by handling the signal in the shell script running as the main container pro-
-cess and then passing it on to the app.
-Or you could not configure the container image
-to run a shell at all and instead run the application binary directly.
-You do this by using
-the exec form of ENTRYPOINT or CMD in the Dockerfile: ENTRYPOINT ["/mybinary"]
+This **can be achieved by handling the signal in the shell script running as the main container process and then passing it on to the app**.
+Or you could **not configure the container image to run a shell at all** and **instead run the application binary directly**.
+You do this by using the **exec form of ENTRYPOINT or CMD** in the **Dockerfile**: **ENTRYPOINT ["/mybinary"]** instead of ENTRYPOINT /mybinary.

-instead of ENTRYPOINT /mybinary .
-A container using the first form runs the mybinary executable as its main process,
+A container using the **first** form runs the mybinary executable **as its main process**,
-whereas the second form runs a shell as the main process with the mybinary process
-executed as a child of the shell process.
+whereas the **second** form runs a shell as the main process with the mybinary process executed as a child of the shell process.

 ### 4.5 UNDERSTANDING THAT LIFECYCLE HOOKS TARGET CONTAINERS, NOT PODS
-As a final thought on post-start and pre-stop hooks, let me emphasize that these lifecy-
-cle hooks relate to containers, not pods.
-You shouldn’t use a pre-stop hook for run-
+As a final thought on post-start and pre-stop hooks, let me emphasize that these lifecycle hooks relate to containers, not pods.

-ning actions that need to be performed when the pod is terminating.
-The reason is
+You **shouldn’t use a pre-stop hook for running actions that need to be performed when the pod is terminating**.
-that the pre-stop hook gets called when the container is being terminated (most likely
-because of a failed liveness probe).
-This may happen multiple times in the pod’s life-
-time, not only when the pod is in the process of being shut down
+The reason is that the pre-stop hook gets called when the container is being terminated (**most** likely because of a failed **liveness probe**).
+This may happen multiple times in the pod’s life-time, not only when the pod is in the process of being shut down
 ## 5. Understanding Pod shutdown
-We’ve touched on the subject of pod termination, so let’s explore this subject in more
-detail and go over exactly what happens during pod shutdown.
-This is important for
+We’ve touched on the subject of pod termination, so let’s explore this subject in more detail and go over exactly what happens during pod shutdown.

-understanding how to cleanly shut down an application running in a pod.
+This is important for understanding how to cleanly shut down an application running in a pod.
 Let’s start at the beginning.
-A pod’s shut-down is triggered by the deletion of the
-Pod object through the API server.
-Upon receiving an HTTP DELETE request, the
-API server doesn’t delete the object yet, but only sets a deletionTimestamp field in it.
+A pod’s shut-down is **triggered** by the deletion of the Pod object **through the API server**. **Upon receiving** an **HTTP DELETE request**, the A**PI server doesn’t delete the object yet, but only sets a deletionTimestamp field in it**.

-Pods that have the deletionTimestamp field set are terminating.
+Pods that have the **deletionTimestamp** field set are **terminating**.
-Once the Kubelet notices the pod needs to be terminated, it starts terminating
+Once the **Kubelet** **notices** the **pod** **needs to be terminated**, it starts terminating **each of the pod’s containers**.

-each of the pod’s containers.
-It gives each container time to shut down gracefully, but
-the time is limited.
-That time is called the termination grace period and is configu-
+It gives each container time to shut down gracefully, but the time is limited.
+That time is called the termination grace period and is configurable per pod.
-rable per pod.
 The timer starts as soon as the termination process starts.
-Then the fol-
-lowing sequence of events is performed:
+Then the following sequence of events is performed:
 1. Run the pre-stop hook, if one is configured, and wait for it to finish.
 2. Send the SIGTERM signal to the main process of the container.
 3. Wait until the container shuts down cleanly or until the termination grace period runs out.